This page tells you about some of the research going on into radiotherapy treatments for cancer. You can find information about

 Researchers are looking at different ways of giving standard external beam radiotherapy.
 These different ways include hyperfractionated radiotherapy, hypofractionated radiotherapy and giving lower or higher radiotherapy doses.

 Hyperfractionated means giving more than one treatment (fraction) of radiotherapy per day.
 One type of hyperfractionated radiotherapy is called CHART.
 It stands for Continuous Hyperfractionated Accelerated Radiotherapy.
 The whole dose of radiation is about the same as you would have for your cancer with standard radiotherapy.
 The difference is that you have treatment every day over 12 days instead of over several weeks.
 You have to stay in hospital because you have as many as 3 treatments every day.
-At the moment, there are only a few centres in the UK that give radiotherapy in this way.
-Researchers are looking into hyperfractionated radiotherapy for non small cell lung cancer and hyperfractionated radiotherapy for children with brain tumours called primitive neuroectodermal tumour (PNET).
+Researchers are looking into hyperfractionated radiotherapy for non small cell lung cancer.
+This trial has now closed and we are waiting for the results.

 CHART without treatments at the weekends is called CHARTWEL.
 This stands for weekend less CHART.
 With this type of treatment you have more than one treatment a day, between Monday and Friday.
 The CH03 trial is using CHARTWEL for head and neck cancers.
 It is comparing radiotherapy once a day with radiotherapy 3 times a day to see which is better at stopping the cancer from coming back.
 This trial is closed and we are waiting for the results.